Jasonzhou97/tp/docs/UserGuide.md

 10. The only way to delete a remark of reservation in the system is by using `remark r/` which is to set the remark to null.

+11. The only way to delete all tags of reservation in the system is by using `t/` when editing the reservation, which sets all tags to null.

 --------------------------------------------------------------------------------------------------------------------

 ## Reminder